 "In better shape, I think.
 But she's used to a good deal more unpleasantness than Dawn is."

-guess."
-Even if most of it she
+"That's true, I guess."
+Even if most of it she'd brought on herself.

 "Well, I'll let you get to it.
 Try to sleep.
 If we do find the de-ratting spell, you'll need all your strength to perform both that and the spell for Buffy."